-Cosmetics products are defined in Europe as “any substance or mixture intended to be placed in contact with the external parts of the human body … or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours”.
+Cosmetic products are defined in Europe as “any substance or mixture intended to be placed in contact with the external parts of the human body … or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours”.
 They are very often mixtures, and can contain various different ingredients, some of which may be complex multi-constituent natural products (e.g. essential oils).
+Safety assessments of these products should involve a weight-of-evidence consideration of the toxicology of each individual ingredient, looking at all relevant toxicological endpoints.

 We regularly performs hazard and risk assessments of single- and multi-component formulations, so are ideally suited to help in any cosmetic product safety assessment